 Bernie Sanders has a large, loving family.
 He and his wife, Jane O’Meara Sanders, have four children and seven grandchildren.
 Bernie has a brother who is a politician in the UK.
 Sadly, both of Bernie’s parents died at a young age.
-His family is greatly supportive of his second run for the Democratic ticket in the 2020 Presidential Race, and have been by his side every step of the way, including when he won the New Hampshire primary.
+His family was greatly supportive of his second run for the Democratic ticket in the 2020 Presidential Race, and were by his side every step of the way, including when he won the New Hampshire primary.
 Here is what you need to know about Bernie’s family.

 1. Bernie & Jane Sanders Have Four Children & Seven Grandchildren

-Bernie Sanders isn’t just a presidential contender with a huge grassroots following.
+Bernie Sanders wasn’t just a presidential contender with a huge grassroots following.
 He’s also a loving husband, father, and doting grandpa.
 Together Sanders and his wife, Jane O’Meara Sanders, have four children and seven grandchildren.
 Sanders has one son, Levi Sanders, with former girlfriend Susan Mott.
 Jane has three children from a previous marriage to David Driscoll.
 He and Jane both consider the others’ children to be their own.

 Bernie and Jane Sanders met in 1981 and have been married for more than 27 years.

 2. His Son Levi Sanders Recently Ran for Political Office